 The whole point of the exercise for me was to build a small, light, good quality tilt-shift setup, so I wanted one adapter and one family of lenses that covered all the focal lengths I needed.
-I went with Olympus OM Zuiko lenses for a variety of reasons.
-There are of course many other options.
+I chose the Olympus OM lens mount for a variety of reasons:

 * Zuikos tend to be tiny, are well made, and most of them produce high quality images even compared to the modern Fuji lenses.

 * I liked that Fuji X and Olympus OM lenses have aperture rings that rotate the same way, and that you can set the Fuji X lenses to focus manually in the same direction as Olympus OM lenses.
 I didn’t want to have to think about what direction I need to turn the rings on a particular lens, so this was a big plus for me.

 * I appreciated that you can get a useful set of excellent OM lenses that use the 49mm or 55mm filter thread sizes.
 This makes it economical to buy filters, and helps to keep a light kit.